Are you thinking of living in Colchester?

-Interactive exhibits will guide you through the history of Norman architecture, Roman medicine, witch-finders and chariot.
+Interactive exhibits will guide you through the history of Norman architecture, Roman medicine, witch-finders and chariots.

 Guided tours around the offer a unique insight into the area as well as breathtaking views of Colchester.

-If you are living in Colchester, make sure to soak in the history of the UK’s oldest town.
+If you live in Colchester, make sure to soak in the history of the UK’s oldest town.

-Any foodies out there will be more than happy living in Colchester.
+Any foodies out there will be more than happy in Colchester.